The Banner of Krivoi Rog: Production

-The script of The Banner of Krivoi Rog was adapted from Otto Gotsche's popular novel by the same name, which was entered into the East German schools' curriculum.
+The script of The Banner of Krivoi Rog was adapted from Otto Gotsche's popular novel by the same name, which was entered into East German schools' curriculum.
 Gotsche's book was based on real events which took place in Gerbstedt before and during the Second World War: a man named Otto Brosowski had hidden a Red Banner he received from the miners in Krivoi Rog.
 The Banner itself was kept as a symbol of Soviet-German friendship.
 Maetzig's film was commissioned for the 50th anniversary of the October Revolution.

 Reception

 The film was viewed by 2,772,000 people in the two months from its release until the end of 1967, with 750,000 of them in the first two weeks; that figure also included those who saw it in mandatory screenings in collective farms and schools.
-It became the second most popular East German film of the year, after Chingachgook, the Great Snake.
+It became the second most watched East German film of the year, after Chingachgook, the Great Snake.

 Maetzig, writer Hans-Albert Pederzani, actors Erwin Geschonneck and Marga Legal and cinematographer Erich Gusko were all awarded the National Prize, 1st degree, on 3 October 1968.
 The film also won the Cinema Award of the magazine Junge Welt.

-Heiko R. Blum wrote that "the pathetic style, the hollow words... cannot destroy the picturesque quality of this impressive film, which is modeled after the classical Soviet epics."
+Heiko R. Blum wrote that "the overly impassioned style, the hollow words... cannot destroy the picturesque quality of this impressive film, which is modeled after the classical Soviet epics."
 The German Film Lexicon defined The Banner of Kriwoy Rog as "an impressive, historically insightful picture that conveys its propaganda in a humane manner."